 YOUR AGE AFFECTS HOW MUCH YOU PAY

 Older adults tend to be sicker and have costlier claims than younger adults.
-Insurers in Idaho can -- and do -- charge their oldest members more than five times as much as their youngest members for the same coverage.
+Insurers in

 The limit doesn't apply to premiums that workers pay through large employers but does apply to small employers' plans.
 People who already have individual plans and don't change them might not be affected, either.